zendgroup/SyntaxHighlight/README.md

 ## License

-SyntaxHighLight is released under the New BSD-2 license.
+SyntaxHighlight is released under the New BSD-2 license.
 See the included LICENSE file.
 GeSHi is released under the GNU GPLv2